ThinGuy/pro-games/README.md

 - Increasing difficulty as the player's score rises
 - Educational value in teaching players about Ubuntu's LTS release pattern (every 2 years in April)
 - Responsive design for both desktop and mobile play
-- Animated mascots with playful rising and falling movements
-- Immediate visual feedback on correct/incorrect choices
+- Score tracking to encourage improvement and repeated play

 ### Future Game Ideas